appserver-io/appserver/_drafts/building-webapps-using-angular-and-appserver-io.md

 ```

 As we are using a `Session` singleton object here in the login method to keep the user’s session information, we have
-to kickstart it via yeoman too...
+to kickstart it via Yeoman too:

 ```bash
 yo angular:service Session
 ```

 Just open that generated `Session` singleton located at `app/scripts/services/session.js` and add simple
-functionality like `create` and `destroy` as shown below...
+functionality like `create` and `destroy` as shown below:

 ```js
 angular.module('myappApp')